simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-12-17
+<br />**Date image released:**  2024-12-18
 <br />**This image is owned by:**
-Jeff Horne &
-Drew Evans
+Mike Selby

-<br />**Title of the image:**  Near to the Heart Nebula
+<br />**Title of the image:**  NGC 660: Polar Ring Galaxy
-<br />**Description for the image:**  What excites the Heart Nebula?
-First, the large emission nebula on the upper left, catalogued as IC 1805, looks somewhat like a human heart.
-The nebula glows brightly in red light emitted by its most prominent element, hydrogen, but this long-exposure image was also blended with light emitted by sulfur (yellow) and oxygen (blue).
-In the center of the Heart Nebula are young stars from the open star cluster Melotte 15 that are eroding away several picturesque dust pillars with their atom-exciting energetic light and winds.
-The Heart Nebula is located about 7,500 light years away toward the constellation of Cassiopeia.
-This wide field image shows much more, though, including the Fishhead Nebula just below the Heart, a supernova remnant on the lower left, and three planetary nebulas on the image right.
-Taken over 57 nights, this image is so deep, though, that it clearly shows fainter long and complex filaments.
+<br />**Description for the image:**  What kind of strange galaxy is this?
+This rare structure is known as a polar ring galaxy, and it seems to have two different rings of stars.
+In this galaxy, NGC 660, one ring of bright stars, gas, and dark dust appears nearly vertical, while another similar but shorter ring runs diagonally from the upper left.
+How polar ring galaxies obtain their striking appearance remains a topic of research, but a leading theory holds that it is usually the result of two galaxies with different central ring planes colliding.
+NGC 660 spans about 50,000 light years and is located about 40 million light years away toward the constellation of the Fish (Pisces).
+The featured image was captured recently from Observatorio El Sauce in Chile.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/Heart_HorneEvans_4096.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/NGC660_Selby_1720.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).